bmcmahen/transit/Readme.md

 # Transit

-  So it's yet _another_ router.
-This is basically a combination of a myraid of other routers out there, but made to my preference.
-It takes after `visionmedia/page.js`, but it also supports hash-based fallbacks in IE 8 and 9.
+  Transit is a simple router, inspired by `page.js`, but made to my preference.
+It also has hash-based fallbacks because most of us still need to support IE 9.

 ## Installation